Historic Flag Collection

 The Civil War: California Troops did Their Part

-During the Civil War California provided 17,119 enlistees and $173 million in gold to support the war effort.
+During the Civil War, California provided 17,119 enlistees and 3 million in gold to support the war effort.

-The Guidon flag proudly carried by the "California Hundred" and the “Biderman Flag,” the only known California Confederate flag in public trust, are now a cherished part of the California’s Historic Flag Collection.
+The guidon flag proudly carried by the "California Hundred" and the “Biderman Flag,” the only known California Confederate flag in public trust, are now a cherished part of the Capitol Museum’s Historic Flag Collection.